MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 <a name="not-rec">[1]</a> **Caution:** Query scoped TABLE and COLUMN definitions are meant for internal use only.
 While you can define TABLE and COLUMN expressions for a query, they may produce inconsistent results and are not recommended.

-#### Remarks
+#### DEFINE Remarks

+- A DAX query can have multiple EVALUATE statements, but can have only one DEFINE statement.
+Definitions in the DEFINE statement can apply to any EVALUATE statements in the query.

 - At least one definition is required in a DEFINE statement.

 - Measure definitions for a query override model measures of the same name but are only used within the query.
+They will not effect the model measure.

 - The expression for a measure definition can be used with any other expression in the same query.

 - VAR names have unique  restrictions.
 To learn more, see [VAR - Parameters](var-dax.md#parameters).

-#### Example
+#### DEFINE Example

 ```dax
 DEFINE